Anthony enjoys spending time in the workshop, kitchen, garden, and out fishing. Many of his DIY projects are featured in his yard.

 The Details Make the Difference

 Sand all of the edges to round over the corners and smooth the joints.
-Breaking the sharp corners gives the chalet a finished look, and allows the paint and stain to adhere better.
+Breaking the sharp corners gives the chalet a finished look and allows the paint and stain to adhere better.
 After sanding, paint or stain the exterior of the birdhouse.
 Only paint the outside, leaving the interior surfaces natural for the safety of the baby birds.

-To add a little variety and a bit of whimsy to the chalet, I like to add little details that makes each birdhouse a unique piece of folk art.
+To add a little variety and a bit of whimsy to the chalet, I like to add little details that make each birdhouse a unique piece of folk art.
 I especially like the rustic country look, and it's fun to attach found objects and other little interesting things that I find at flea markets and yard sales.

 The picket fence posts were cut from the slats of an old pallet.
 I ripped the pallet slats into pieces that are approximately 3/8" x 3/8" square.
 The lengths are staggered at random lengths, with the top ends cut at 45-degree angles, then attached with glue and short brads.